CDL-Quantum/Hackathon2022/Business_Application.md

 The fact that quantum algorithms are faster than a classical ones can be tested by the code execution runtime, measured by the number of elementary operations used by an algorithm, and can be done using the quantum circuit model.
 The quantum program employed here is fast (as compared to classical ones, e.g. quasi-Monte Carlo methods), requires low number of qubits (~200), and has an interesting nested structure: Grover's algorithm\QAE\Quantum risk model.

-- Compilation (Processor design / gate implementation) The implementation of the quantum program and simulations are done using Qiskit.
+- Compilation (Processor design / gate implementation):
+The implementation of the quantum program and simulations are done using Qiskit.